-At Baylor Scott & White – Grapevine, we understand that giving birth to a sick or premature baby can be unexpected and frightening for a parent.
+At Baylor Scott & White Medical Center – Grapevine, we understand that giving birth to a sick or premature baby can be unexpected and frightening for a parent.

 The specialized clinicians in our 21-bed Neonatal Intensive Care Unit (NICU) make it their goal to provide parents with the information they need to understand their baby's condition, possible treatments and how they can best help.

 Our Level III Neonatal Intensive Care Unit combines advanced technology and highly trained healthcare professionals to provide specialized care for the tiniest patients.
 We care for newborns and infants for a variety of reasons including premature births (less than 37 weeks), respiratory distress, birth defects, infections and other illnesses.
-Staffed by board-certified neonatologists, specialized nurses and neonatal nurse practitioners, we provide advanced life support and technologies for infants as early as 24 weeks gestation.
+Staffed by board-certified neonatologists, specialized nurses and neonatal nurse practitioners, we provide advanced life support and technologies for infants as early as 23 weeks gestation in our Grapevine NICU.